ICML-anon/rllab/docs/user/installation.rst

     ./script/setup_osx.sh

-The script sets up a virtual environment.
+The script sets up a conda environment, which is similar to :code:`virtualenv`.
 To start using it, run the following:

 .. code-block:: bash

-    source .env/bin/activate
+    source activate rllab

 Optionally, if you would like to run experiments that depends on the Mujoco environment, you can set it up by running the following command: